 Mobile is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mobile is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Mobile who work in office and administrative support (14.51%), sales jobs (12.43%), and management occupations (8.96%).

-The percentage of people in Mobile who are college-educated is somewhat higher than the average US community of 21.84%: 27.20% of adults in Mobile have at least a bachelor's degree.
+The overall education level of Mobile is somewhat higher than in the average US city of 21.84%: 27.20% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Mobile in 2010 was $23,320, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $93,280 for a family of four.
 However, Mobile contains both very wealthy and poor people as well.